rwebaz/Forex-Lessons-Project/docs/pages/Forex-TST-Crude-Oil-Alert-Week-25-Year-2017.md

 ## TST Trading Deadlines for ALL Traders and ALL products

+There are approximately 250 trading days per year per the annual Goldman Sachs 10-k report filed with the SEC.

 **The Weekend**.
 Please be "flat" on ALL trades by 3:10 pm CDT Friday ( 1:10 pm MST )

 **Caveat**.
 Trading is prohibited over the weekend until Globex re-opens once again on Sunday afternoon at 5:00 pm CDT ( 3:00 pm MST )